htesgaard/vagrant-ansible-atomic-cluster/README.md

 The intention is not to allow tainting the kernel.

 ## Getting started
-To get started `git clone` this [project](https://github.com/htesgaard/vagrant-ansible-atomic-cluster.git) and start up the _boxs using the command `vagrant up`.
+To get started `git clone` this [project](https://github.com/htesgaard/vagrant-ansible-atomic-cluster.git) and start up the _boxes using the command `vagrant up`.

 ## Configure Ansible